We conserve and regenerate the sanctuary that monoculture destroyed.

 Veracruz faces a critical loss of biodiversity.
 According to Global Forest Watch data, the state lost nearly 541,000 hectares of tree cover between 2001 and 2024.

-The uncontrolled expansion of monocultures (citrus and pastures) has turned continuous forest into isolated "islands".
-This breaks essential biological corridors for wildlife and causes the progressive drying of aquifers.
+The uncontrolled expansion of citrus monocultures and cattle pastures has turned continuous rainforest into isolated "islands".
+This breaks essential biological corridors for larger fauna and causes the progressive, lethal drying of aquifers.

-While surrounding lands suffer from water erosion, at El Papán we implement natural engineering strategies to retain water and regenerate soil.
+While surrounding lands suffer from extreme water erosion, at El Papán we implement active strategies to retain water and regenerate living soil.

-We built a strategic dike for water and sediment retention.
-The results have exceeded expectations: in just 7 months, the structure has infiltrated thousands of liters daily and raised the soil level by one meter.
+We built a strategic biomimicry-based dike for water and sediment retention.
+The results exceeded theoretical models: in just 7 months, the structure infiltrated thousands of liters daily into the water table and raised the topographic soil level by one meter.

 Measured Impact (Retention)